Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Detoxification therapy

-(the amount of fluid is strictly controlled according to the indicators of daily diuresis, blood acid base balance, the volume of injected fluid, taking into account the severity):
+(the amount of fluid should be strictly controlled based on daily diuresis, blood acid-base level, volume of injected fluid, taking into account the degree of severity):

-With a moderate severity of the infectious process, the patient should drink plenty of fluids at the rate of 20-40 ml / kg.
+· with moderate severity of the infectious process, patients should drink plenty of fluids at the rate of 20-40 ml/kg.

 · 0.5% dextrose solution, 400.0 ml IV, drip [UD-S].

-Dehydration therapy(with intracranial hypertension, prevention of cerebral edema):
+Dehydration therapy(for intracranial hypertension, prevention of cerebral edema):

 MgSO4 5.0-10.0 ml i.v.

-under the control of blood Na + content.
-When the blood Na + content is at the level of the upper limit of the norm and above, the administration of mannitol is contraindicated in connection with a change in the osmolality of the blood and the threat of the development of swelling of brain cells.
-In these cases, the introduction of a concentrated glucose solution of 10%, 20% or 40% and a 0.45% NaCl solution is indicated.
+under the control of blood Na+ content.
+When the blood Na+ content is at the upper limit of normal or higher, the administration of mannitol is contraindicated due to changes in blood osmolarity and the threat of swelling of brain cells.
+In these cases, the administration of a concentrated glucose solution of 10%, 20% or 40% and a 0.45% NaCl solution is indicated.

-Non-steroidal anti-inflammatory drugs ( with an increase in body temperature above 38.5 0 C, in the presence of TBI and a history of convulsive syndrome).
+Nonsteroidal anti-inflammatory drugs ( when body temperature rises above 38.5 0 C, in the presence of a head injury and a history of convulsive syndrome).

 Duration 1-3 days: